FubyCoder/http-server/readme.md

 NB: `<PORT>` must be an available port , if not provided the program fallsback to 3000

 After that if you visit `http://localhost:<PORT>` with your browser you should receive a Hey message :)

+## Usage in production
+No just no, use something that is more secure and already battle-tested